laravel/docs/queues.md

 	php artisan queue:listen --timeout=60

+**Specifying Queue Sleep Duration**

 In addition, you may specify the number of seconds to wait before polling for new jobs:

 	php artisan queue:listen --sleep=5

+Note that the queue only "sleeps" if no jobs are on the queue.
+If more jobs are available, the queue will continue to work them without sleeping.

+**Processing The First Job On The Queue**

 To process only the first job on the queue, you may use the `queue:work` command:

-**Processing The First Job On The Queue**

 	php artisan queue:work